 On the proposal to issue detailed regulations on "restoration of historical and cultural relics and scenic spots"

 Clause 24, Article 3 of the draft Law on Cultural Heritage (amended) clearly stipulates the restoration of historical-cultural relics and scenic spots.
-Accordingly, the restoration of historical-cultural relics and scenic spots is an activity aimed at reconstructing the original historical-cultural relics and scenic spots that have been destroyed based on scientific data on such historical-cultural relics and scenic spots.
+Accordingly, the restoration of historical-cultural relics and scenic spots is an activity to reconstruct the original historical-cultural relics and scenic spots that have been destroyed based on scientific data on those historical-cultural relics and scenic spots.

-Regarding the proposal to issue specific regulations on related procedures and documents, cutting down on contents that are not actually applicable or difficult to apply compared to projects using budget capital.
+Regarding the proposal to issue specific regulations on related procedures and documents, cutting down on contents that are not applicable or difficult to apply in practice compared to projects using state budget capital.

 Regarding the proposal to study and amend the phrase "neighborhood" to "village, residential group" at Point a, Clause 2, Article 49 of Decree No. 105/2012/ND-CP of the Government on organizing funerals for cadres, civil servants and public employees